 \subsection{Decision-Focused World Model Learning}

 To resolve \emph{objective mismatch}~\citep{lambert2020objective} we extend \gls{omd}~\citep{nikishin2022control} to multi-agent settings.
-A bilevel framework optimizes a world model $f_\theta$ for downstream policy regret rather than prediction loss via: (1) an \textbf{inner loop} training the critic on model predictions while evaluating on real data in the \textbf{outer loop}; (2) a \textbf{coordination-aware objective} that prevents message apathy by incentivizing the critic to distinguish informative signals; and (3) \textbf{hypergradient computation} utilizing the Implicit Function Theorem (IFT)~\citep{krantz2002implicit} and an efficient Conjugate Gradient solver~\citep{hestenes1952methods}.
+A bilevel framework optimizes a world model $f_\theta$ for downstream policy regret rather than prediction loss via: (1) an \textbf{inner loop} training a critic on model predictions while evaluating on real data in an \textbf{outer loop}; (2) a \textbf{coordination-aware objective} that prevents message apathy by incentivizing the critic to distinguish informative signals; and (3) \textbf{hypergradient computation} utilizing the Implicit Function Theorem (IFT)~\citep{krantz2002implicit} and an efficient Conjugate Gradient (CG) solver~\citep{hestenes1952methods}.